rasheedk/android-phonefield-Input/README.md

 This library allows users to extend the functionality and use custom layouts if needed to match the application theme This library uses a static list of countries generated from the countries.json file in the raw resources

-#Attributions
+# Attributions

 Inspired by intl-tel-input for jQuery and IntlPhoneInput Flag images from flags
 Original country data from mledoze's World countries in JSON, CSV and XML which is then used to generate a plain Java file Formatting/validation using libphonenumber

-#Note:
+# Note:
 If you find newly issued mobile numbers not validated as mobile number for any country you can add supporting them by using latest dependancy of

-<code> compile 'com.googlecode.libphonenumber:libphonenumber:X.X.X'  </code>
+<code> compile 'com.googlecode.libphonenumber:libphonenumber:X.X.X'  </code></br></br>
 in your android-phonefield-Input gradle.
 So that this library will support latest issued numbers.

-Example senario:
+# Example senario:
-com.googlecode.libphonenumber:libphonenumber:7.X.X  versions , JIO numbers starting with 89XXX XXXXX was not a mobile number in India. but when i migrated to com.googlecode.libphonenumber:libphonenumber:8.X.X  support was there.
+For library whis is using com.googlecode.libphonenumber:libphonenumber:7.X.X  versions , JIO numbers starting with 89XXX XXXXX was not a mobile number in India.

+but when i migrated to com.googlecode.libphonenumber:libphonenumber:8.X.X  support was there.

 You can check latest <a href="https://github.com/googlei18n/libphonenumber">Here</a>

+# If you liked this Project, Please <a href="https://github.com/googlei18n/libphonenumber">Follow me</a>...